yanezreed/emg-project/README.md

 Initially aiming to create a full automated program, because of the use of AI within my project, the design required a pivot.
 Constraints on the use of customer data, imposed through the eBay Developer Program License Agreement and the data protection act, lead me to develop an application with two optional workflows.
 Each contains different levels of AI involvement, but both alike by the fact data is never stored, persisted or used to train AI models.

 Lastly this is a project built as a portfolio piece and is in no way affiliated with eBay.

+## System Overview

+This application at its core, contains three primary components; a user interface layer, an application layer and an integration layer.

+I have designed this system to keep these layers completely separated, through a modular design, with the intention of allowing each of these features to be modified or replaced without affecting the full scope of the system.

+Improving my ability to maintain my program long term, and reducing the risk of unintended side effects.
+I talk about this in further detail within my tech-methodology.md file.

+### User Interface Layer

+The interface has been built purposely, using PySide6, to guarantee ease of use for staff members through a simple layout.
+Prioritizing clarity, usability and error prevention over any sort of aesthetics.

+Through my user interface the user will be able to;

+select and approve an optional workflow sign into their personal application account select a business to customer conversation, initiating the reply process Review AI generated content from either the local AI model or eBay’s platform Manually edit responses at any stage of the process

+By guiding the user through this process rather than committing to full automation, user reviews can be utilized to avoid any violations of policy with the use of sensitive customer data.